hirosystems/ordhook/docs/how-to-guides/how-to-run-ordhook-as-a-service-using-bitcoind.md

 `ordhook service start --post-to=http://localhost:3000/api/events --config-path=./Ordhook.toml`

-When the Ordhook service starts, the chainhook service gets initiated in the background to augment the blocks from Bitcoin.
+When the Ordhook service starts, it's initiated in the background to augment the blocks from Bitcoin.
 Bitcoind sends ZeroMQ notifications to Ordhook to retrieve the inscriptions.

 ### Add `http-post` endpoints dynamically